hieunugent/calculator/README.md

 # calculator
-make a calculator online use for calculate simple task:
+- make a calculator online use for calculate simple task:
+  - taxes
+  - time
+- this will use react framework as base